carolinagles/carolinagles/README.md

 <h1 align="center">Data Scientist | Predictive Modeling | Data Analysis & Visualization</h1>

 Hi there!
-I'm **María Carolina González Bernal** — a **Data Scientist** passionate about uncovering stories hidden in data.
+I'm **María Carolina** a **Data Scientist** passionate about uncovering stories hidden in data.
 My background in **anthropology and public administration** allows me to combine technical expertise with a deep understanding of human behavior.

 Currently, I'm pursuing my **Master's in Data Science, Big Data & Business Analytics** at the **Complutense University of Madrid**, while expanding my skills in **machine learning, time series forecasting, and natural language processing (NLP)**.